Phoenix Houses of New England Womens Residential Program - Exeter Rhode Island

 Phoenix Houses of New England Womens Residential Program - Exeter, RI

-Phoenix Houses Of New England Womens Residential Program is treatment facility located at 251 Main Street in the 02822 zip code in Exeter, RI that offers medication assisted substance abuse treatment.
-It accepts court/judicial system clients, pregnant/postpartum women and people with trauma into its treatment service.
-Phoenix Houses Of New England Womens Residential Program provides buprenorphine maintenance, methadone detox and methadone maintenance to adults and young adults.
-Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program consist of motivational interviewing, anger management and substance use counseling.
-Phoenix Houses Of New England Womens Residential Program also offers detoxification services and offers benzodiazepines detoxification, alcohol detox and opioid detox.
+Phoenix Houses Of New England Womens Residential Program is treatment facility located at 251 Main Street in the 02822 zip code in Exeter, RI that offers medication assisted addiction treatment.
+It accepts people with co-occurring substance use and mental disorders, adult women and people with trauma into its treatment service.
+Phoenix Houses Of New England Womens Residential Program provides naltrexone administration, methadone maintenance and suboxone prescription to adults and young adults.
+Some of the treatment approaches used by Phoenix Houses Of New England Womens Residential Program consist of anger management, substance use counseling and matrix Model.
+Phoenix Houses Of New England Womens Residential Program also includes detoxification programs and offers benzodiazepines detoxification, opioid detox and alcohol detox.

 Address: 251 Main Street, Exeter, RI 02822